g7n-org/v32ref/README.md

 | IN   | 0x002 | TIM_FrameCounter | retrieve current frame count |
 | IN   | 0x003 | TIM_CycleCounter | retrieve current cycle count |

+More information can be found in the Section 7: Other Console Components Specifications document.

 ### binary format

 ![V32 date and time binary representation](images/V32_datetime.png)